Schema

 A collection schema defines the structure and behavior of a collection and its documents.
 It can include:

-You create and manage collection schemas in FSL:
+You create and manage collection schema in FSL:

 collection Product {